Focus and distinctiveness of CRLP

 • We look into how to make best use of AI to help with, but not replace, these core elements.
 Many other people are going to be looking at AI’s application to legislation, so CRLP’s interest is relatively specific.

-In each of these, what will remain distinctive about CRLP’s contribution is that –
+In each of these, what remains distinctive about CRLP’s contribution is that –

-• we aim to make our findings clear and useful to that same audience.
+• We aim to make our findings clear and useful to that same audience.
+That includes passing on the non-technical drafting improvements that our work has suggested to us - see our workstream on non-tech guidance for drafters.

 This perspective feeds into our rationale for not taking on some of the more technical work that is better done by others in this field.